Introduction: The Hidden Cost of Staying Put

 Ignoring Performance

 A database that's faster on paper may be slower for your specific workload.
 Benchmark with real queries.
+This applies doubly to AI-converted stored procedures, which may be functionally correct but not optimized for the target platform.

 No Rollback Plan